-89 UN Human Rights Council Resolution, 'The Incompatibility between Democracy and Racism' A/HRC/RES/38/19, (6 July 2018).
+85 UN Human Rights Council Resolution, 'The Incompatibility between Democracy and Racism' A/HRC/RES/38/19, (6 July 2018).

-90 UN Human Rights Council, 'From rhetoric to reality: a global call for concrete action against racism, racial discrimination, xenophobia and related intolerance' A/HRC/RES/7/33 (28 March 2008).
-91 CERD, Article 1(1).
+86 UN Human Rights Council, 'From rhetoric to reality: a global call for concrete action against racism, racial discrimination, xenophobia and related intolerance' A/HRC/RES/7/33 (28 March 2008).

+87 CERD, Article 1(1).

-92 Committee on the Elimination of Racial Discrimination General Recommendation No. 32, para 7.
+88 Committee on the Elimination of Racial Discrimination General Recommendation No. 32, para.
+7.

-93 Committee on the Elimination of Racial Discrimination General Recommendation No. 32, para 7; P.S.N. v.
-Denmark (CERD/C/71/D/36/2006), para 6(3).
+89 Committee on the Elimination of Racial Discrimination General Recommendation No. 32, para.
+7; P.S.N. v.
+Denmark (CERD/C/71/D/36/2006), para.
+6(3).

-$^{^{94}}$ Council Directive 2000/43/EC of 29 June 2000 implementing the principle of equal treatment between persons irrespective of racial or ethnic origin.
+90 Council Directive 2000/43/EC of 29 June 2000 implementing the principle of equal treatment between persons irrespective of racial or ethnic origin.

-95 European Commission, "Intersectional discrimination in EU gender equality and non-discrimination law", European Network of Legal Experts on gender equality and non-discrimination, (written by Fredman, S.), 2016, pp. 71-86.
+91 European Commission, "Intersectional discrimination in EU gender equality and non-discrimination law", European Network of Legal Experts on gender equality and non-discrimination, (written by Fredman, S.), 2016, pp. 71 - 86.

-"The potential indirect discriminatory effects of certain domestic legislation, particularly legislation on terrorism, immigration, nationality, banning or deportation of non-citizens from a country, as well as legislation that has the effect of penalizing without legitimate grounds certain groups or membership of certain communities.
-States should seek to eliminate the discriminatory effects of such legislation and in any case to respect the principle of proportionality in its application to persons (belonging to racial, ethnic and other minority groups)."
-296
+certain groups or membership of certain communities.
+States should seek to eliminate the discriminatory effects of such legislation and in any case to respect the principle of proportionality in its application to persons (belonging to racial, ethnic and other minority groups)."92

-The Committee also calls upon States to ensure that immigration policies and counter-terrorism measures do not discriminate against on the basis of grounds prohibited under CERD;97 and that those belonging to specific racial or ethnic groups do not face harsher punishments if accused of terrorism offences.98 As stated by the UN Special Rapporteur, "the same must be true of national origin and descent, as discrimination on both these grounds constitutes prohibited racial discrimination under ICERD."99
+The Committee also calls upon States to ensure that immigration policies and counter-terrorism measures do not discriminate against on the basis of grounds prohibited under CERD;93 and that those belonging to specific racial or ethnic groups do not face harsher punishments if accused of terrorism offences.94 As stated by the UN Special Rapporteur, "the same must be true of national origin and descent, as discrimination on both these grounds constitutes prohibited racial discrimination under ICERD."95

-56. As set out in the table above, Article 5(d)(iii) of the CERD prohibits nationality deprivation that is discriminatory on the basis of race, colour, national, or ethnic origin.
-In its general recommendations, the Committee on the Elimination of Racial Discrimination has further reiterated that the deprivation of citizenship on these grounds violates States parties' obligations to ensure non-discriminatory enjoyment of the right to nationality.
-The UN Special Rapporteur on contemporary forms of racism, racial discrimination, xenophobia and related intolerance has therefore concluded that:
+55. As set out in the table above, Article 5(d)(iii) of the CERD prohibits nationality deprivation that is discriminatory on the basis of race, colour, national, or ethnic origin.
+In its general recommendations, the Committee on the Elimination of Racial Discrimination has further reiterated that the deprivation of citizenship on these grounds violates States parties' obligations to ensure non-discriminatory enjoyment of the right to nationality.96 The UN Special Rapporteur on contemporary forms of racism, racial discrimination, xenophobia and related intolerance has therefore concluded that:

-"States' obligations to ensure equality and non-discrimination with regards to the enjoyment of nationality apply with regard to all citizenship deprivation decisions, not only in cases where deprivation of citizenship might result in statelessness."
-101
+"States' obligations to ensure equality and non-discrimination with regards to the enjoyment of nationality apply with regard to all citizenship deprivation decisions, not only in cases where deprivation of citizenship might result in statelessness."97

-57. The international law prohibition of racial discrimination in relation to citizenship deprivation also relates to the stigmatising effect that such discriminatory policies can have on minority communities.
-For example, in a country review, the Human Rights Committee asked the Netherlands to justify its policy of nationality deprivation in relation to their likely perpetuation of "stereotypes resulting in discrimination, hostility and stigmatization of certain groups such as Muslims, foreigners and migrants".
-102 As confirmed by the Meijers Committee, dual nationals are typically of a migratory background and
+56. The international law prohibition of racial discrimination in relation to citizenship deprivation also relates to the stigmatising effect that such discriminatory policies can have on minority communities.
+For example, in a country review, the Human Rights Committee asked the Netherlands to justify its policy of nationality deprivation in relation to their likely perpetuation of "stereotypes resulting in discrimination, hostility and stigmatization of certain groups such as Muslims, foreigners and migrants".98 States must therefore ensure that their practice of effecting deprivation of citizenship does not further entrench racial discrimination and inequality, including, inter alia, by stigmatising racialised and marginalised groups as threats to national security, or by depriving members of racialised and marginalised groups of their nationality at a disproportionate rate.

-96 Committee on the Elimination of Racial Discrimination General Recommendation No. 31, para 4(b).
+92 Committee on the Elimination of Racial Discrimination General Recommendation No. 31, para.
+4(b).

-97 Committee on the Elimination of Racial Discrimination General Recommendation No. 30, paras 9-10.
+93 Committee on the Elimination of Racial Discrimination General Recommendation No. 30, paras.
+9-10.

-$^{^{98}}$ Committee on the Elimination of Racial Discrimination General Recommendation No. 31, para 34.
+94 Committee on the Elimination of Racial Discrimination General Recommendation No. 31, para.
+34.